Stock Analysis on Net

 Net Fixed Asset Turnover

-The net fixed asset turnover ratio demonstrates a generally declining trend from early 2012 through mid-2015.
-Starting at 2.51 in March 2012, the ratio gradually decreases, reaching a low point of 1.51 in June 2015.
-This decline suggests a reduced efficiency in generating sales from fixed assets over this period.
-However, in the latter part of 2015 and early 2016, there is a notable recovery with the ratio rising to 2.73 by September 2015 before slightly stabilizing around 2.3 by mid-2016.
-This rebound may indicate improved utilization or changes in asset base or sales performance.
+The net fixed asset turnover ratio demonstrates a generally declining trend from March 2012 through June 2015, starting around 2.48 and reaching a low of 1.51.
+This indicates a decreased efficiency in generating sales from fixed assets during this period.
+However, there is a notable recovery towards the end of 2015 and into 2016, with the ratio rising again above 2.2, suggesting improved utilization of fixed assets in generating revenue.

 Total Asset Turnover